prontog/blog-entries/a_simpler_way_to_create_wireshark_dissectors_in_lua.md

 2. The *Length* of the 'Last name' field is not a number, but it references another field in the message.
 3. Other fields can follow a 'VARLEN' field.

 Naturally, the implementation of dissectors for three protocols helped me locate more parts that could be moved to the common module named **ws_dissector_helper**.

+> Did you know: That Wireshark can be used in the command line with the [TShark](https://www.wireshark.org/docs/man-pages/tshark.html) utility?

+### How to use it

 The source code is available on [Github](https://github.com/prontog/ws_dissector_helper).

-> Did you know: That Wireshark can be used in the command line with the [TShark](https://www.wireshark.org/docs/man-pages/tshark.html) utility?

-### Creating you own dissector
+You can clone the repo or download it as a zip file.

-Here's an example on how to use *ws_dissector_helper* an imaginary protocol called [SOP](https://github.com/prontog/ws_dissector_helper/tree/master/examples/README.md)(Simple Order Protocol):
+Here's an example on how *ws_dissector_helper* can help create a Wireshark dissector for an imaginary protocol called [SOP](https://github.com/prontog/ws_dissector_helper/tree/master/examples/README.md)(Simple Order Protocol):

 Create a lua script for our new dissector.
 Let's name it *sop.lua* since the dissector we will create will be for the SOP protocol (an imaginary protocol used in this example).